Oura Ring vs Garmin: I tried these two premium fitness tracker brands at the same time - here's what I learnt

 Oura Ring vs Garmin: Readiness Score

 Getting an insight into how well my body has recovered is one of the best features of any fitness tracker.
 This feature is known as the 'readiness score' and is available on most fitness trackers under various names, including other Garmin devices, Fitbits, Apple Watch, and more.
 The score is based on your activity levels, sleep score, and stress response.
 The device then offers a score (normally out of 100) for how ready your body is for exercise.
 If the score is low, you should take a rest day or switch your high-intensity workout for a low-intensity one.
 If your score is high, go for it.
-Both the Oura Ring and Garmin Venu 3S offer a Readiness Score but in slightly different ways.
+Both the Oura Ring and Garmin Venu 3S offer a Readiness Score, but in slightly different ways.

 The Oura Ring has a readiness score that considers your resting heart rate, body temperature, sleep and the previous day’s activities.
 These help you better understand if your body is ready for a day of high-energy activities or needs more time to recover and rest.
-The Oura Ring will give a Resilience Score, which shoes show how well you balance stress levels and recovery.
+The Oura Ring will give a Resilience Score, which shows how well you balance stress levels and recovery.

 On Garmin, the readiness score is called the 'Body Battery'.
 It gives an insight into how your energy levels change throughout the day, draining when your body and mind are stressed or increasing when you take time out to recharge, which can help you to prioritise more downtime in your day.
 Post-workout, it will also share your estimated recovery time.